syncfusion-content/blazor-docs/blazor/rich-text-editor/markdown.md

 # Markdown Editor in Blazor RichTextEditor

-The Blazor Rich Text Editor support editing the Markdown contents when the [EditorMode](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.RichTextEditor.EditorMode.html#fields) property is set to `Markdown`.
+The Rich Text Editor support editing the Markdown contents when the [EditorMode](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.RichTextEditor.EditorMode.html#fields) property is set to `Markdown`.
 Markdown is the lightweight text formatting with the simple syntax, it can apply the using keyboard interactions and toolbar action.

 {% tabs %}
 {% highlight cshtml %}